Christoph911/AutoMLPrototyp/README.md

 # AutoML Prototyp
-The repository contains a prototypical web application for automated machine learning to help lawyers and business students understanding the basics of machine learning.
+The repository contains a prototypical web application for automated machine learning that helps law and business students understand the fundamentals of machine learning in an interactive way.
-Developed as part of the research project <em>"Artificial Intelligence in Law & Business"</em>. at the University of Applied Sciences Bielefeld.
+Development took place as part of the research project <em>"Artificial Intelligence in Law & Business"</em>. at the Bielefeld University of Applied Sciences.

 # Tech stack
 - Python